TheOneTrueGuy/RosettaDataSet/Readme.md

 Rosetta code is a programming chrestomathy with hundreds of task and algorithm types each expressed in several hundred different programming languages.

+more data can be found here: https://github.com/ingydotnet/rosettacode-pm and here: https://rosettacode.org/wiki/Rosetta_Code